dmnfarrell/dmnfarrell.github.io/_posts/2020-08-15-sarscov2-tcell-epitopes.markdown

 ## Summary

-Mateus et al. have shown that CD4+ T cell memory in some donors could be a contributing factor to immunity.
+Mateus et al. [1] have shown that CD4+ T cell memory in some donors could be a contributing factor to immunity.
 T cells receptors are much less specific to their epitope than antibodies.
-HCoV neutralizing antibodies are unlikely to be cross reactive but T cells can be.
+HCoV binding antibodies may be cross reactive with SARS-CoV-2 but many of these may not be neutralizing antibodies [5].
+T cell epitopes are more readily conserved.
 This exercise shows that it is possible to computationally predict the same peptides with some degree of success.
 Note that the authors did also use predicted epitopes for their pooling of non-spike epitopes, so this enhances the chances of overlap to our set.

 ## References

-* J. Mateus et al., “Selective and cross-reactive SARS-CoV-2 T cell epitopes in unexposed humans,” Science (80-. )., vol. 3871, no. August, p. eabd3871, Aug.
+1. J. Mateus et al., “Selective and cross-reactive SARS-CoV-2 T cell epitopes in unexposed humans,” Science (80-. )., vol. 3871, no. August, p. eabd3871, Aug.
 2020.
-* A. Grifoni et al., “A sequence homology and bioinformatic approach can predict candidate targets for immune responses to SARS-CoV-2,” Cell Host Microbe, pp. 1–10, 2020.
+2. A. Grifoni et al., “A sequence homology and bioinformatic approach can predict candidate targets for immune responses to SARS-CoV-2,” Cell Host Microbe, pp. 1–10, 2020.
-* V. Baruah and S. Bose, “Immunoinformatics-aided identification of T cell and B cell epitopes in the surface glycoprotein of 2019-nCoV,” J. Med.
+3. V. Baruah and S. Bose, “Immunoinformatics-aided identification of T cell and B cell epitopes in the surface glycoprotein of 2019-nCoV,” J. Med.
 Virol., no. February, pp. 495–500, 2020.
-* S. F. Ahmed, A. A. Quadeer, and M. R. McKay, “Preliminary Identification of Potential Vaccine Targets for the COVID-19 Coronavirus (SARS-CoV-2) Based on SARS-CoV Immunological Studies.,” Viruses, vol. 12, no. 3, 2020.
-* Sekine, Takuya, et al. ‘Robust T Cell Immunity in Convalescent Individuals with Asymptomatic or Mild COVID-19’.
+4. Sekine, Takuya, et al. ‘Robust T Cell Immunity in Convalescent Individuals with Asymptomatic or Mild COVID-19’.
 BioRxiv, June 2020, p.
 2020.06.29.174888. www.biorxiv.org, doi:10.1101/2020.06.29.174888.
+5. Lv H, Wu NC, Tsang OTY, Yuan M, Perera RAPM, Leung WS, et al..
+Cross-reactive Antibody Response between SARS-CoV-2 and SARS-CoV Infections.
+Cell Rep. 2020; doi: 10.1016/j.celrep.2020.107725.

 ## links